radsi/Twitch-Fakeyou-Bot/README.md

 # Twitch-Fakeyou-Bot
-A local hoated fakeyou bot that works by twitch commands and rewards
+A local hosted fakeyou bot that works by twitch commands and rewards